Hilden station

 Hilden station is located in the city of Hilden in the German state of North Rhine-Westphalia.
 It is on the Düsseldorf–Solingen line and is classified by Deutsche Bahn as a category 4 station.
-It is served by Rhine-Ruhr S-Bahn line S 1 every 20 minutes and three bus routes (O3, 783 and 784), operated by Rheinbahn, each at 20-minute intervals.
+It is served by Rhine-Ruhr S-Bahn line S1 every 20 minutes, and by three bus routes (O3, 783 and 784), operated by Rheinbahn, each at 20-minute intervals.

-Since December of 2022, the Station is also served hourly by regional service RE 47 between Düsseldorf Hauptbahnhof and Remscheid-Lennep, operated by Regiobahn.
+Since December 2022, the station is also served hourly by regional service RE 47 between Düsseldorf Hauptbahnhof and Remscheid-Lennep, operated by Regiobahn.